cspotcode/npm-pwsh/README.md

 Install PowerShell Core via npm, allowing you to use it in npm scripts and node projects.

+`npm i -g pwsh` may be the easiest way to get started with PowerShell Core on any platform.

+## Why?

+I prefer PowerShell to bash for quickly writing npm scripts. (opinion)  However, I can't expect collaborators to have it installed.*  Adding `"pwsh"` as a `"devDependency"` solves that problem without any extra effort.

 We support both global and local npm installations, and we use a shared cache to avoid downloading duplicate copies of the full `pwsh` distribution.
 This means you can install us as a *local* dev dependency in dozens of projects, and the installation process will quickly create a symlink to the cache.

-`npm i -g pwsh` may be the easiest way to get started with PowerShell Core.
-It's also worth noting, Windows only comes preinstalled with PowerShell Desktop, which is an aging version of PowerShell that isn't receiving updates.
-All new development is focused on the open-source, cross-platform PowerShell Core, so I recommend switching to it.

-## Why?

-I prefer PowerShell to bash for quickly writing npm scripts. (opinion)  However, I can't expect collaborators to have it installed.*  Adding `"pwsh"` as a `"devDependency"` solves that problem without any extra effort.

-*\* Even on Windows, "Windows PowerShell" is preinstalled but we want to use `pwsh` / PowerShell Core, the cross-platform, more up-to-date edition of PowerShell.*
+*\* Even on Windows, the aging "Windows PowerShell" is preinstalled but we want to use `pwsh` / PowerShell Core, the cross-platform, more up-to-date edition of PowerShell.*

 ## Usage